-Lab No. DATE Experiment Signature 1 To analyze and differentiate the basic structure and types of the optical fiber.
-3 2 To evaluate the numerical aperture (NA) of the different cables provided.
-3 3 To analyze characteristic curve of the LED.
-3 4 To evaluate the attenuation & coupling loss in optical fiber.
-3 5 To analyze the operational characteristics and parameters of Photodiode used as photo detector in fiber optic system 3 6 To analyze the transmission characteristic of LED & laser source.
-3 7 To get familiar with digital communication systems To measure pre-bias current of the LED, Emitted power regulation and analyze waveforms of transmitted and received signals using different fiber.
-3 8 To carry out transmission of an audio signal using fiber optics as a backbone.
-3 9 To apply Digital coding technique to an Optical Communication System.
-3 10 To carry out transmission of multiplexed digital data over fiber optics.
-3 11 To carry communication over optical fiber 3 12 To connect two PCs over fiber optics using Ethernet- Fiber media converter 3 13 To design and implement an IR Free Space Optical Data transmission system.
-(Open Ended Lab).
-3
+Lab No. DATE Experiment Page No. Remarks/ Signature 1 To study the basic structure and types of the optical fiber 01-02 2 To measure the numerical aperture (NA) of the different cables provided 03-04 3 To observe characteristic curve of the LED 05-06 4 To observe the attenuation & coupling loss in optical fiber 07-09 5 To analyze the operational characteristics and parameters of Photodiode used as photo detector in fiber optic system 10-11 6 To analyze the transmission characteristic of LED & laser source 12-13 7 To get familiar with digital communication systems To measure pre-bias current of the LED, Emitted 14-17 8 To carry out transmission of an audio signal using fiber optics as a backbone 18 9 To become familiar with different types of multiplexing techniques 19-20 10 To carry out transmission of multiplexed digital data over fiber optics 21-22 11 To carry out an audio and video communication system consisting of: audio and video source; audio video multiplexer and de-multiplexer; 23-24 12 To carry out an optical Multiplexing of AUDIO/VIDEO /DATA communication system 25-27 13 To connect two PCs over fiber optics using Ethernet-Fiber media converter 28-30 14 To carry out cabling of a 2 floor building with fiber optic backbone 31-32

-To analyze and differentiate the basic structure and types of the optical fiber
+To study the basic structure and types of the optical fiber

-- Light source
+- Light Source

-- Cable #3
+- ➤ Cable #3

-- Cable #4
+- ➤ Cable #4

-- Cable #5
+- ➤ Cable #5